 I'd assume that if you were suppressing rumen bugs, she likely would have a short flush of weight gain (from 'eating' all the dead rumen bugs) but it wouldn't persist.
 If her weight gain continues, you might have struck a balance between extra oil calories and killing off rumen bugs.
 Good luck.

-Morag and Jenny (Jerseys), 16 Charolais cows, 4 Limousin cows, Wilbur the Charolais bull, Chocko (JerseyXAngus steer) 1 dairy/beefer calf (Bikky), 2 dorper ewes and 1 ram and two ewe lambs, 12 chooks, a dog and a cat.
+Annie and Jenny (Jerseys), 20 Charolais cows, 3 Limousin cows, Wilf (son of Wilbur) the Charolais bull, 1 Jersey steer (Bozo), 3 dorper ewes and 2 rams and two lambs, 12 chooks, a dog and a cat.
 Fruit, veg and as much cow poop as I want.
 Heaven!